timmahrt/pysle/README.rst

-Development of Pysle was possible thanks to NSF grant **IIS 07-03624** to Jennifer Cole and Mark Hasegawa-Johnson, NSF grant **BCS 12-51343** to Jennifer Cole, José Hualde, and Caroline Smith, and to the A*MIDEX project (n° **ANR-11-IDEX-0001-02**) to James Sneed German funded by the Investissements d’Avenir French Government program, managed by the French National Research Agency (ANR).
+Development of Pysle was possible thanks to NSF grant **IIS 07-03624** to Jennifer Cole and Mark Hasegawa-Johnson, NSF grant **BCS 12-51343** to Jennifer Cole, JosÃ© Hualde, and Caroline Smith, and to the A*MIDEX project (nÂ° **ANR-11-IDEX-0001-02**) to James Sneed German funded by the Investissements d'Avenir French Government program, managed by the French National Research Agency (ANR).